kukuu/CI-CD-pipeline-with-Jenkins/README.md

 ```

 23. Time to create pipeline.
 We will pull code from Github repository.
 In our example here, this
-is a piece of JAVA code given to  the Dev team to test.
+is a piece code given to  the Dev team to test.
 This will go into Job2.
 Once certified
 it will be pushed to be Job3 to be deployed

 24. The URL of our github repository has to be added to the 3 jobs as upadates in the configuration setups.